List of discontinued photographic films: Valca

 Valca was a Spanish film manufacturer established in 1940 headquartered in Bilbao.
 The company name comes from the factory location in Sopeñano, Burgos; Valle de Mena (Mena Valley) through which flows the Rio Cadagua (Cadagua River) which provided cooling water for the factory.
 The company produced black and white negative film, photographic paper and X ray films.
 Ilford acquired an equity interest in Valca in 1960, resulting in technical co-operation and Valca acting as Ilford distributors in Spain.
 The agreement lasted until 1976 when Ilford sold its shares.
 It was particularly successful in the X-ray film market and in 1991 it had a 17% share of its national market and 1% of the US market, the latter accounting for 60% of production, with 65% of X-ray film exported in total.
-While black and white film was produced in-house, colour film was rebranded stock from other suppliers.
+While black and white film was produced in-house, color film was rebranded stock from other suppliers.
 The company underwent re-structuring in 1991 due to financial problems, reportedly due to poor management and the factory finally closed in 1993.